vantagecompute/helm-sdkpy/IMPLEMENTATION_SUMMARY.md

 pip install .

 # Or use directly
-python -c "import helmpy; print(helmpy.__version__)"
+python -c "import helm-sdkpy; print(helm-sdkpy.__version__)"
 ```

 ## Conclusion

-The helmpy implementation is **complete and production-ready**, providing a comprehensive, type-safe, async-first, and self-contained Python wrapper for the entire Helm v4 Go API.
+The helm-sdkpy implementation is **complete and production-ready**, providing a comprehensive, type-safe, async-first, and self-contained Python wrapper for the entire Helm v4 Go API.
 All 19 actions use Python's async/await syntax for non-blocking execution and support concurrent operations with asyncio.gather(), making it ideal for modern Python applications, web frameworks, and event-driven architectures.
 The implementation follows the exact pattern demonstrated in dqlitepy.